 - Diabetes research and drug discovery

-Functional insulin and glucose regulation pathways and a flexible product format enable high-throughput screening for novel drug candidates.
+Functional INS and glucose regulation pathways and a flexible product format enable high-throughput screening for novel drug candidates.

 - Infectious disease studies

 Native human biology and long-term phenotypic stability support hepatitis viral replication including growth of clinically relevant genotypes (Ng et al., 2015; Mann et al., 2013; Schlomai et al., 2013; CDI Application Note).